offensive-packaging/documentation/cryptsetup/index.md

    -t, --tag-size=bytes                        Tag size (per-sector) -v, --verbose                               Shows more detailed error
                                                messages
+       --device-size=bytes                     Use only specified device size
+                                               (ignore rest of device).
+                                               DANGEROUS!
+   -b, --size=SECTORS                          The size of the device

  <action> is one of:
  	format <integrity_device> - format device